-- Non-target: The sample location was not within the target population, either due to prevalence of upland vegetation, low perennial cover, size, permanent deep water, or administrative boundaries. - Permanently inaccessible: The sample location did fall in the target population but is not sampleable due to permanent access issues or safety concerns. - Reattempt needed: The sample location was within the target population, but data was not collected because the visit was reconnaissance or the location is temporarily inaccessible.
+- Non-target: The sample location was not within the target population, either due to prevalence of upland vegetation, low perennial cover, size, permanent deep water, or administrative boundaries.
+Non-target sites are removed from condition estimates of riparian and wetland acres and instead used to estimate errors in the sample frame. - Permanently inaccessible: The sample location did fall in the target population but is not sampleable due to permanent access issues or safety concerns.
+The decision to classify a site as permanently inaccessible should not be taken lightly, as omitting plots can create 'holes' or gaps in the design, thus reducing the design's statistical rigor (see section below 'Holes in the design'). - Reattempt needed: The sample location was within the target population, but data was not collected because the visit was reconnaissance, or the location is temporarily inaccessible.
 The sample location should be reattempted in the future.

 Table 1.
 General sample status and specific reasons for unsuccessful outcomes of a sample location.
 Descriptions apply to the sample location and all area within 50 m.
-(From Table 3 of the Riparian and Wetland AIM field protocol).
+(Table 3 of the Riparian and Wetland AIM field protocol).

 Sample status Reason not sampled Description Non-target Uplands Sample location is upland.
-The vegetation is not dominated by hydrophytic species and is not influenced by surface or groundwate No perennial vegetation Sample location contains <10% perennial vegetation during a typical growing season (e.g., not following heavy livestock use, wildfire, or flooding).
+The vegetation is not dominated by hydrophyl species and is not influenced by surface or groundwater.
+No perennial vegetation Sample location contains <10% perennial vegetation during a typical growing season (e.g., not following heavy livestock use, wildfire, or flooding).
 Permanent deep water Standing water at the sample location is deeper than 50 cm across more than 10% of the sample plot and is unlikely to recede.
 Size Wetland area cannot accommodate three 25-m transects or is less than 2 m wide.
 Administrative boundary The sample location does not fall on lands administered by the appropriate agency.
 Permanently Inaccessible Access denied, private The sample location can only be accessed by crossing private land and landowner permission was explicitly denied.
 Access denied, terrain All possible routes were attempted, but natural barriers such as cliffs, slopes greater than 50 percent, waterfalls, or permanently deep water prevented access.
 Distance prohibitive The sample location falls more than 5 km (3.12 miles) from a road or UTV path and transit time by foot is excessive.
 The specific distance threshold can be adjusted depending on programmatic goals.
-Reattempt Needed Different route or The crew was unable to gain access to the sample location but could permission needed gain access at a later date with landowner permission or by taking a different route.
-Temporary deep Water at the sample location was deeper than 50 cm at the time of water visit but will likely recede later in the season.
+Reattempt Needed Different route or permission needed The crew was unable to gain access to the sample location but could gain access at a later date with landowner permission or by taking a different route.

+Temporary deep water Water at the sample location was deeper than 50 cm at the time of visit but will likely recede later in the season.
 Recon visit The site was visited as a reconnaissance trip, sampling criteria have been met, and information helpful for the future sampling crew has been noted.
-Seasonality Sample location meets all criteria, but the vegetation was unidentifiable because the visit was too early or too late in the season Recent disturbance Recent flood, fire, or other disturbance that has caused significant impact on the vegetation, but is likely to recover within the season or in the next season Other The crew started to access or sample but ran out of time; the crew was turned back by inclement weather; the sample location will require a backpacking crew, more capable truck, or all-terrain vehicle because it is remotely located or access road is too rugged; or various reasons not listed above, including safety issues such as illegal activities or active wildfire in the vicinity of the sample location.
+Seasonality Sample location meets all criteria, but the vegetation was unidentifiable because the visit was too early or too late in the season Recent disturband Recent flood, fire, or other disturbance that has caused significant impact on the vegetation, but is likely to recover within the season or in the next season Other The crew started to access or sample but ran out of time; the crew was turned back by inclement weather; the sample location will require a backpacking crew, more capable truck, or all-terrain vehicle because it is remotely located or access road is too rugged; or various reasons not listed above, including safety issues such as illegal activities or active wildfire in the vicinity of the sample location.